Although there are different types of partnership agreements, all are developed through a multi-step process.

 - When the agreement is finalized with signatures from both UWM and the partner institution, one signed original copy is retained by each institution.

-- At UWM, the finalized copies are stored by CIE in both original paper and digital forms.
+- At UWM, the finalized agreement is scanned and stored by CIE in digital form.